 Research shows that 99% of employees would like to work remotely at least some of the time.

-Granted, most of the world is working from home throughout the crisis we’re currently facing.
+Granted, many people now work from home since the pandemic.
 Even when people return to the office, some people might still want the option to work virtually.

 The only problem?
-Lines of communication between remote workers are much more complex.
+Lines of communication between remote workers are more complex.

 - What is virtual communication?